-Covered only as follows:
+The plan covers abortion services only as follows:

-- If the pregnancy is the result of rape or incest; or - In the case of a woman who has a physical disorder, physical injury or physical illness (including a life-endangering physical condition caused by or arising from the pregnancy itself) that would, as certified by a physician, place the woman in danger of death unless an abortion is performed.
-Voluntary termination of pregnancy is not covered
+- If the pregnancy is the result of rape or incest; or - In the case of a woman who has a physical disorder, physical injury or physical illness (including a life-endangering physical condition caused by or arising from the pregnancy itself) that would, as certified by a physician, endanger the life of the woman unless an abortion is performed.
+Voluntary termination of pregnancy is not covered.

-Prior authorization is not required for services provided by a network provider.
+Prior authorization from the plan is not required for services provided by a network provider.